 Women and Student Debt

 “Women hold nearly two-thirds of the current student loan debt in the United States.”
-And “women working full-time with college degrees make 26% less than their male colleagues” according to a study by the American Association of University Women.
+And “women working full-time with a bachelor's degree make 19% less than their male colleagues” according to a study by the American Association of University Women.
 What does this mean for you?
 It means that as a busy professional woman, you are not alone in feeling the challenge of trying to balance your career, your life, and your loans.

 Should you pay off your student loans before you do anything else?
 It can take years or even decades to pay off student loans, so does that mean you need to live an austere life for as long as your student loans are active?
 To help you decide, find out where you are now and what your options are.